nickzoic/nick.zoic.org/art/micropython-esp32-s3-ethernet-poe-ov5640-camera/index.md

 server which displays stills or streams from the camera, with lots of configuration buttons and stuff.
 So at least I know the hardware works.

-Incidentally, the demo always overrides the MAC address to `DE:AD:BE:EF:FE:ED` ...
+Incidentally, while the W5500 on this module has a default MAC address in the range "a4:3c:d7", the demo always overrides the MAC address to `DE:AD:BE:EF:FE:ED` ...

 ## Micropython